Well, okay, the research project that I commissioned Mr. Snerdley to conduct for me has just been completed.

 Great to have you with us.

-All right, we're gonna go to some audio sound bites here, folks.
+We're going to go to some audio sound bites here, folks.

-The first one is a montage of mainstream media Robots.
+The first one is a montage of mainstream media robots.

 They all work off the same template.